25+ Best productivity books

 Who’s it for?
 People interested to understand why they do what they do, and everyone who’d want to have more willpower in resisting bad habits.

 What’s it about?
 The Power of Habit offers scientific explanations on why we have certain habits, and how we can overcome them.
-You’ll discover neuroscientific explanation how habits work in general, as well as learn how certain keystone habits can bring you success.
+You’ll discover neuroscientific explanations of how habits work in general, as well as learn how certain keystone habits can bring you success.

 What you’ll learn?
 The book tackles habits through a number of interesting narratives – you’ll learn how you can transform your life and work, through key takeaways from the habits of successful people.